DLR-RM/stable-baselines3/docs/guide/custom_env.rst

 Using Custom Environments
 ==========================

-To use the rl baselines with custom environments, they just need to follow the *gym* interface.
+To use the RL baselines with custom environments, they just need to follow the *gym* interface.
 That is to say, your environment must implement the following methods (and inherits from OpenAI Gym Class):